ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Goodbye forwardRef: React 19 Finally Fixes the Ref Confusion - <a href="https://mudafar.medium.com/goodbye-forwardref-react-19-finally-fixes-the-ref-confusion-3412ae44291f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Cloned a Live Website into React in 30 Seconds - <a href="https://javascript.plainenglish.io/how-i-cloned-a-live-website-into-react-in-30-seconds-2e778e0518d2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mudafar E.`**
+✍️ **posted by `Dev Diwan`**

-<blockquote>I’m sure you’ve seen this problem before (at least once).
-Assuming you actually read console warnings 👀:
+<blockquote>A wild new tool turns any site into React — here’s how it works.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-There’s a better way to handle form errors — let’s build it. - <a href="https://medium.com/@patelparam1306/theres-a-better-way-to-handle-form-errors-let-s-build-it-48a046769103?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Think Next.js is Basically React on Steroids - <a href="https://medium.com/@harshkurware03/why-i-think-next-js-is-basically-react-on-steroids-620855980b18?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Param Patel`**
+✍️ **posted by `Harshkurware`**

-<blockquote>If you’ve ever built your first login or signup form in React, chances are you wrote something like this:
+<blockquote>So, I’ve been a React fan for a while.
+React is like that friend who’s super cool, but sometimes you need to babysit them because they…
 Continue reading on Medium »</blockquote>

 <h3>3.
-If React Is an SPA, How Does It Handle URL Changes? - <a href="https://medium.com/@methodmanav/if-react-is-an-spa-how-does-it-handle-url-changes-a08857c3f300?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering React.js with Modern Features & Best Practices (A Complete Guide) - <a href="https://medium.com/@Amanda10/mastering-react-js-with-modern-features-best-practices-a-complete-guide-68a36220f33f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manavbehera`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>In this blog, we’ll explore the mechanics behind React’s routing, how it differs from MPAs, and even peek into how BrowserRouter and Route…
+<blockquote>React.js has grown into one of the most powerful and widely used JavaScript libraries for building scalable, component-driven user…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Advanced React.js Tips in Depth: Theory and Best Practices for 2025 - <a href="https://medium.com/@theNewGenCoder/advanced-react-js-tips-in-depth-theory-and-best-practices-for-2025-ba98eca4633f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Taking Zustand Further: Persist, Immer, and DevTools Explained - <a href="https://medium.com/@skyshots/taking-zustand-further-persist-immer-and-devtools-explained-ab4493083ca1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `sky`**

-<blockquote>1.
-Using React 19 Concurrent Features
+<blockquote>three most commonly used zustand-middleware: persist, immer and devtools.
 Continue reading on Medium »</blockquote>

+<h3>5.
+Accessibility Quick Wins in ReactJS 2025 — Skip Links, Focus Traps & ARIA Live Regions - <a href="https://medium.com/@sureshdotariya/accessibility-quick-wins-in-reactjs-2025-skip-links-focus-traps-aria-live-regions-c926b9e44593?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suresh Kumar Ariya Gowder`**

+<blockquote>Imagine you’re navigating a brand‑new React app with nothing but your keyboard.
+You load the page and the first thing you encounter is a…
+Continue reading on Medium »</blockquote>

+<h3>6. ⚛️ Mastering React.js Reconciliation and Virtual DOM — The Hidden Power Behind React - <a href="https://medium.com/@Sofia07/%EF%B8%8F-mastering-react-js-reconciliation-and-virtual-dom-the-hidden-power-behind-react-e166f154e991?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sofia ✨`**

+<blockquote>React is known for its fast rendering and smooth UI updates.
+But what makes React so efficient?
+The secret lies in its Virtual DOM and the…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building the Future of AI Chat: A Completely Local Solution with LangGraph and MCP Tools - <a href="https://medium.com/@rebuildwithcode/building-the-future-of-ai-chat-a-completely-local-solution-with-langgraph-and-mcp-tools-673a54c1b2b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing Next.js 15 and Tailwind CSS v4 Build Issues: Complete Solutions Guide - <a href="https://medium.com/@hardikkumarpro0005/fixing-next-js-15-and-tailwind-css-v4-build-issues-complete-solutions-guide-438b0665eabe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi`**
+✍️ **posted by `Hardik Kumar`**

-<blockquote>In an era where data privacy and AI autonomy are becoming increasingly important, I’ve built something that brings the power of advanced…
+<blockquote>Comprehensive fixes for the most common build errors when using Next.js 15 with Tailwind CSS v4 and Prisma.
 Continue reading on Medium »</blockquote>

-<h3>2. ️ Building a Web App with AI Tools: First Steps with Vercel v0 and Supabase - <a href="https://medium.com/@constanzadiaz.dev/%EF%B8%8F-building-a-web-app-with-ai-tools-first-steps-with-vercel-v0-and-supabase-22bbd8804077?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Constanza Diaz`**

-<blockquote>Introduction
- I am Constanza Díaz, Web developer, industrial designer, UX/UI enthusiast, aspiring entrepreneur, and self-taught digital… Continue reading on Medium »</blockquote>

-<h3>3. ⚡ Next.js Middleware: The Hidden Power for Modern Web Apps - <a href="https://medium.com/@missAvantika/next-js-middleware-the-hidden-power-for-modern-web-apps-cd8ad25a8b86?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Why I Think Next.js is Basically React on Steroids - <a href="https://medium.com/@harshkurware03/why-i-think-next-js-is-basically-react-on-steroids-620855980b18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Harshkurware`**

-<blockquote>Next.js is famous for its SSR (Server-Side Rendering), SSG (Static Site Generation), and API routes.
-But in recent versions, a…
+<blockquote>So, I’ve been a React fan for a while.
+React is like that friend who’s super cool, but sometimes you need to babysit them because they…
 Continue reading on Medium »</blockquote>

+<h3>3.
+Implementing reCaptcha in 2025: Going to Google Cloud the hard way - <a href="https://macadiz.medium.com/implementing-recaptcha-in-2025-going-to-google-cloud-the-hard-way-45154ed980d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miguel A. Cádiz`**

+<blockquote>So I was building a contact form for my portfolio (Next.js 15) and needed to add some spam protection.
+Simple enough, right?
+Well, it…
+Continue reading on Medium »</blockquote>

-<h3>4. ❓ Why does this 10 Next.js Interview questions matter? - <a href="https://medium.com/mind-meets-machine/why-does-this-10-next-js-interview-questions-matter-7da7369e1e28?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Building Secure React Applications: A Practical Guide - <a href="https://medium.com/@omeravsaroa/building-secure-react-applications-a-practical-guide-3681feb7b5a1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pooja `**
+✍️ **posted by `Ömer Avşar`**

-<blockquote>When you start interview in Next.js, one of the first magical things you meet is preparation.
+<blockquote>Building secure web applications isn’t optional — it’s essential.
+Yet many React and Next.js developers unknowingly ship vulnerable code…
-Continue reading on AI Horizon »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-How I Keep My Next.js Projects Maintainable as a Solo Founder - <a href="https://medium.com/@joseph.goins/how-i-keep-my-next-js-projects-maintainable-as-a-solo-founder-874b4bb7c9c1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Next.js Tips Every Developer Should Know for Building Modern Web Applications - <a href="https://medium.com/@TheblogStacker/15-next-js-tips-every-developer-should-know-for-building-modern-web-applications-1a1c8ec3ad77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joseph Goins`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Building projects solo is fun — but it’s also risky.
-With no team to review code or remind me of best practices, my projects can quickly…
+<blockquote>Next.js has become one of the most popular frameworks for building modern web applications.
 Continue reading on Medium »</blockquote>

+<h3>6. ⚡ Next.js Advanced Guide: Mastering API Routes for Full-Stack Development - <a href="https://medium.com/@MissLucina/next-js-advanced-guide-mastering-api-routes-for-full-stack-development-7dd83404d357?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Lucina✨`**

+<blockquote>Next.js isn’t just for front-end development.
+With API Routes, it allows you to build a full-stack application inside a single project —…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Advanced Next.js Topic — Server Actions in Next.js 13+ (The Future of Fullstack Development) - <a href="https://medium.com/@Sofia07/advanced-next-js-topic-server-actions-in-next-js-13-the-future-of-fullstack-development-ad2e09bfb6ed?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sofia ✨`**

+<blockquote>Next.js has been evolving rapidly, especially since the introduction of the App Router in version 13.
+One of the most revolutionary…
+Continue reading on Medium »</blockquote>

-<h3>6.
-How to set up end to end (E2E) Tests for NextJS Monorepo (Turborepo and Playwright) - <a href="https://aiablog.medium.com/how-to-set-up-end-to-end-e2e-tests-for-nextjs-monorepo-turborepo-and-playwright-455632c7395c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+A Better Way to handle themes between client and server - <a href="https://medium.com/@sanghyeon.dev/a-better-way-to-handle-themes-between-client-and-server-a1fbe31bbb88?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `sanghyeon.kim`**

+<blockquote>Learn how to prevent hydration mismatches when implementing themes in SSR/SSG applications.
+Explore script-based approaches for static…
+Continue reading on Medium »</blockquote>

+<h3>9.
+JSON‑LD in Next.js 15 App Router: product, blog and breadcrumb schemas - <a href="https://medium.com/@sureshdotariya/json-ld-in-next-js-15-app-router-product-blog-and-breadcrumb-schemas-f752b7422c4f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `namusanga`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>How to setup End to End tests in your monorepo.
+<blockquote>You launch a Next.js store with slick pages and beautiful products.
+Weeks later you search for one of your items and notice that Google…
 Continue reading on Medium »</blockquote>

 <br/>